Atrix256/RandomCode/WebGLPBR/Readme.txt

 --6/1/17
 * morning: frame delta time, FPS display, right align debug panel text so it doesn't move when you open and close it.
  * key presses control scaling.
+* lunch: mostly automatic uniform hookup

 ==================== LANDFILL ====================

 https://webgl2fundamentals.org/

+* resize window only when it changes
+ * have it update the projection matrix when it does that too, and only then
+ * nah, expensive part already gated.